don4of4/intraplate-seismicity/README.md

 ####Execution:
  - Open RStudio
  - File/Open File...
- - Navigate to Don.Rproj in the intraplate-seismicity folder (just added via Github)
+ - Navigate to app.Rproj in the intraplate-seismicity folder (just added via Github)
  - Within RStudio, under Files, click import.R, highlight the entire contents of the file, and press Run
  - If needed, open server.R and press Run App